Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Motivation

-\textbf{Visitation frequency:} It describes the rank-frequency relationship of an individual’s visited locations.
+\textbf{Visitation frequency.} Visitation frequency describes the rank--frequency relationship among the locations an individual visits.
 The visitation frequency $f_k$ of the $k$-th most frequently visited location follows $f_k \propto k^{-\zeta},$ where $\zeta \approx 1.2\pm0.1$ in a prior study~\cite{song2010modelling}.
 A larger value of $\zeta$ indicates that the individual concentrates visits on a small number of core locations, whereas a smaller $\zeta$ implies a greater tendency to explore new locations.
 For each user, we estimate $\zeta$ and compare the resulting distributions across users between the real-world data and the simulation, as shown in Figure~\ref{fig:zipf_dismatch}.
 We observe that the simulation produces insufficient heterogeneity compared with the real-world data.
 In the real-world dataset, some individuals tend to explore a large number of new locations, while others repeatedly return to a small set of core places.
-This result indicates that the simulation fails to fully capture population-level mobility pattern.
+Together with the travel-distance result, this confirms that the simulation fails to reproduce population-level mobility patterns.